-- Section 2: Representation by the UNION for the classifications listed in Section 1 of this Article shall cease to exist at such time that less than fifty percent (50%) of the employees so classified are members of the UNION. - Section 3: Employees covered by this Agreement who have successfully completed the D.O.T.
-Paramedic Training Program and are issued Temporary Authorization to function as a Paramedic shall receive ten percent (10%) premium pay while completing their precepted internship.
-After completion of the precepted internship, but prior to placement in a budgeted Fire Fighter/Paramedic position, they will receive ten percent (10%) premium pay.
-Once placed into a budgeted Fire Fighter/Paramedic position, employees shall be paid at the rate established for that classification. - (a) It is understood that the employee must receive his permanent license by the State of Nevada and maintain that license in good standing to continue receiving the premium pay and be classified as a Fire Fighter/Paramedic.
+Section 2: Representation by the UNION for the classifications listed in Section 1 of this Article shall cease to exist at such time that less than fifty percent (50%) of the employees so classified are members of the UNION.

+Section 3: Firefighter employees covered by this Agreement who have successfully completed an accredited Paramedic Training Program and are issued Temporary Authorization to function as a Firefighter/Paramedic shall receive ten percent (10%) premium pay while completing their paramedic internship.
+After completion of the paramedic internship, but prior to placement in a budgeted Firefighter/Paramedic position, they will receive ten percent (10%) premium pay.
+Once placed into a budgeted Firefighter/Paramedic position, employees shall be paid at the rate established for that classification.

+(a) It is understood that the Firefighter employees who are completing their paramedic internship must receive their permanent Paramedic license issued by the Southern Nevada Health District and maintain that license in good standing to continue receiving the premium pay and be classified as a Firefighter/Paramedic.

-- (b) Failure to maintain a valid paramedic license will return the employee to the rank of Fire Fighter provided a vacancy exists.
-Employees hired as a Fire Fighter/Paramedic have access to the Fire Fighter classification through Section 3 (c) only. - (c) Should a vacancy exist, a Fire Fighter/Paramedic with ten (10) or more years of service may request to be reclassified to the rank of Fire Fighter.
-Such requests will be honored if the total vacancies within the Fire Fighter/Paramedic classification are less than ten percent (10%) of the approved staff complement for this classification.
-If more than one Fire Fighter/Paramedic is requesting reclassification and only one (1) position is available, Department Seniority will determine who will be reclassified. - Section 4: Those persons hired as Fire Fighter/Paramedics shall be subject to all probationary requirements currently in force and in effect. - Section 5: Changes to existing job descriptions that do not involve work performance standards, the quality of services to be offered to the public or the content of the work day as set forth in NRS 288.150, shall be negotiated.
-Nothing in this Article shall be construed to require the City to fill position vacancies.
+- (b) Failure to maintain a Firefighter/Paramedic employee valid Paramedic license will return the employee to the classification of Firefighter provided a vacancy exists.
+Employees hired as a Firefighter/Paramedic have access to the Firefighter classification through Section 3 (c) only. - (c) Should a vacancy exist, a Firefighter/Paramedic with ten (10) or more years of service may request to be reclassified to the classification of Firefighter.
+Such requests will be honored if the total vacancies within the Firefighter/Paramedic classification are less than ten percent (10%) of the approved staff complement for this classification.
+If more than one (1) Firefighter/Paramedic is requesting reclassification and only one (1) position is available, Department Seniority will determine who will be reclassified. - Section 4: Those persons hired as Firefighter/Paramedics shall be subject to all probationary requirements currently in force and in effect. - Section 5: Changes to existing job descriptions that do not involve work performance standards, the quality of services to be offered to the public or the content of the work day as set forth in NRS 288.150, shall be negotiated.
+Nothing in this Article shall be construed to require the CITY to fill position vacancies. - Section 6: The parties agree that after January 1, 2022, the first three (3) Firefighter positions that become vacant shall be converted to the classification of Medical Service Officer (MSO).